Payment instructions for project bank accounts

 - withdraw funds from the PBA trust accounts for amounts owing to the head contractor

-- pay (transfer) amounts from the general trust account to the retention or disputed funds trust account; and return amounts from those accounts back into the general trust account
+- transfer amounts from the general trust account to the retention or disputed funds trust account; and return amounts from those accounts back into the general trust account

 - withdraw an amount equal to the interest earned by the trust accounts (only once every 12 months or when the PBA accounts are closed).

 Payment instructions can be used to make payments to multiple beneficiaries at the same time (i.e. batch payments).
-They can use 1 payment instruction to:
+For example, a single payment instruction can be used to:

 - pay all subcontractors

 - transfer amounts into the retention trust account